 100ab.
-Survey of Earth Science (3)(3)

-Lecture 2 hours. (a) Laboratory 3 hours.
+Survey of Earth Science (a) Lecture 2 hours.

-Survey of astronomy and geology; basic principles and their effect on modern society.

-(b) Lecture 2 hours.
 Laboratory 3 hours.
+Survey of astronomy and geology; basic principles and their effect on modern society. (b) Lecture 2 hours.
+Laboratory 3 hours.
 Survey of oceanography and meteorology; principles and their effect on modern society.

 110ab.
-Geology (4)(4)
+Geology (4) (4)

-Physical (a)
+(a) Physical

-Materials and structure of the earth, agents of erosion, forces of change, volcanoes, and earthquakes,
+Materials and structure of the earth, agents of erosion, forces of change, volcanoes, and earthquakes.